-Nebraska unusual in its rising use of coal
+Wind power cuts into Nebraska's increasing use of coal

 Those power plants were built to last 30 or 40 years, and the state just shut down a nuclear power plant last year.
 Coal is going to dominate in Nebraska for a long time, but with one caveat.
 “Nebraska coal consumption peaked in 2013,” said Glenn McGrath, team lead at the U.S. Energy Information Administration.

-While the last ten years have been good for Nebraska coal, since 2013 the state has gone in the same direction as pretty much everyone else — less coal.
+While the last 10 years have been good for Nebraska coal, since 2013 the state has gone in the same direction as pretty much everyone else — less coal.

 Bracht said it isn’t natural gas eating into coal’s share, instead it is Nebraska's wind resources.
 “The amount of wind generation has tripled or more in the last ten years,” he said.